MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-enterprise-search-center.md

 ## Add an Enterprise Search Center
-Follow the steps in [Create a site collection](create-site-collection.md) to create a new site collection that uses the Enterprise Search Center template.
+Follow the steps in [Create a site collection](create-site-collection.md) to create a new site collection that uses the **Enterprise Search Center template**.

-## Convert the Basic Search Center to an Enterprise Search Center
+## Change the Basic Search Center to an Enterprise Search Center

 1. [Activate the site collection features](#activate-site-collection-features-for-the-search-center) that the Enterprise Search Center needs.
 2. [Verify that the search results page is set to display links](#verify-which-search-verticals-links-will-display) to the Everything, People, Conversations, and Videos search pages (verticals).